How to Become a Physical Therapist Assistant

-Finding a job that not only pays the bills but also satisfies your personal ambitions can be difficult.
-It’s important that you love what you do, so that someday your job doesn’t feel much like a “job” at all.
-The healthcare industry provides millions of people with redeeming careers that range in salary, schedule, and work setting.
+Finding a job that pays the bills and satisfies your personal ambitions can be difficult.
+It’s important that you love what you do so that someday your job doesn’t feel much like a “job” at all.
+The healthcare industry provides millions of people with fulfilling careers that range in salary*, schedule, and work setting.

-Physical therapist assistants (PTAs) are one of the most in-demand positions in the healthcare industry.
-If you’re in search of a rewarding profession in which you can help others while staying active, you should consider a career as a physical therapist assistant.
+Physical Therapist Assistants (PTAs) are one of the most in-demand positions in the healthcare industry.
+If you’re looking for a rewarding profession where you can help others while staying active, you should consider a career as a Physical Therapist Assistant.

-If you’re interested to learn about this rapidly growing occupation, we’ve put together a comprehensive guide on how to become a PTA.
-Continue reading to find out what you need to do in order to become a PTA, as well as what makes this career so rewarding.
+To help you learn about this rapidly growing occupation, we’ve put together a comprehensive guide on how to become a PTA.
+Continue reading to find out what it takes to become a Physical Therapist Assistant and what makes this career so worthwhile.

-In fact, this is one of the main differentiators between a “physical therapist assistant” and a “physical therapist aid.”
-A physical therapist aid is only given responsibilities indirectly related to the patient, such as cleaning, transporting patients, and clerical duties.
+Physical Therapist Assistants help patients recover from injury or disability.
+A PTA works directly under the supervision of a physical therapist, however, they also work with the patients directly.
+This is one of the main differentiators between a “Physical Therapist Assistant” and a “Physical Therapist Aide.”
+A Physical Therapist Aide is only given responsibilities indirectly related to the patient, such as cleaning, transporting patients, and clerical duties.

 What Does a Physical Therapist Assistant (PTA) Do?

-PTA’s assist in the treatment of patients of all ages who have medical conditions that limit their ability to move and perform daily activities.
-There are number of different conditions that are treated with physical therapy.
+PTAs assist in the treatment of patients of all ages who have medical conditions that limit their ability to move and perform daily activities.
+There are several conditions that are treated with physical therapy.
 Some of the most common conditions include sports-related injuries such as concussion and tennis elbow, as well as neurological conditions such as stroke or spinal cord injuries.

 Some of the treatments that physical therapist assistants are authorized to conduct include massage, exercise, and electrical stimulation.